 As nonsensical as that is, the most irritating part of the whole take is it’s justification.
 The same people who site leaks as the culprit of E3’s decline often use Nintendo, EA, and now Sony as examples to prove their point.

-Take a step back and look at the whole picture.
+Going back to leaks, take a step back and look at the whole picture.
 There are almost always leaks before a Nintendo Direct!
-Most leaks are wrong but I don’t think there has been one Nintendo Direct where something had not leaked before hand.
+Most leaks are wrong but there are always at least a few that are right.
+I don’t think there has been one Nintendo Direct where something had not leaked before hand.

 Sony has only been doing their State Of Play events for about a year and they’ve suffered leaks as well.